LiquidLessonPlans/Full_Stack_Java_Extended_4_1/qc-study/qc-angular.md

    - ng generate component <component-name>
    - or shorthand: ng g c <component-name>
  - What are components?
-   - Components are the building blocks of Angular apps, and can be as big as a whole page, or as small as a single button or field.
-The @Component decorator denotes a component class which is a specialized type of directive that is always associated with a template.
+   - A component is a special type of directive, and is a class that contains data and logic for our view.
+Sometimes the word component is used to refer to the entire view, which is made up of the template, component, and styles (also unit test file).
+However, technically, the component is just the class decorated with the @Component decorator in the name.component.ts file.
+Components are the building blocks of Angular apps, and can be as big as a whole page, or as small as a single button or field.
-   - Components are made up of 4 files created by the CLI:
+   - Views are made up of 4 files created by the CLI: (but sometimes you may hear people refer to a view as a component.)
      - template/view in the .html file
      - Stylesheet in the .css file
      - component in the .ts